slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 _height_ and _width_ are expressed in percentages when affixing the CSS to the columns (e.g. `width: 40%`).
 Doing it in a percentage and only applying to all except the rightmost column and bottom most row will yield a fluid layout.
 The API will reject setting the width on the rightmost column.
 For the initial implementation we may just go with 50% splits all around without the ability to resize.

 #Implementing Pane Management
-`EditorManager` will manage a Working Set for each of its editor panes.
-This may be abstracted and delegated into a `EditorPane` object if implementation starts to get to messy but the API to get the working set will be on `EditorManager` to make the interface easier to use.
-Management of the Working Set will move from the `DocumentManager` into `EditorManager` the and the Working Set will no longer be a collection of `Document` objects.
+`EditorManager` will manage a Workingset for each of its editor panes.
+This may be abstracted and delegated into a `EditorPane` object if implementation starts to get to messy but the API to get the Workingset will be on `EditorManager` to make the interface easier to use.
+Management of the Workingset will move from the `DocumentManager` into `EditorManager` the and the Workingset will no longer be a collection of `Document` objects.
 It will be a collection of file names.

-Note: To abstract the working set's pane location, each editor pane is addressed by paneId rather than row,col.  This is a change from the previous draft which had row, col addressable panes.
+Note: To abstract the Workingset's pane location, each editor pane is addressed by paneId rather than row,col.  This is a change from the previous draft which had row, col addressable panes.
 Valid paneId values cannot be `false, 0, null, undefined or ""` so that they can be used in `truthy` tests.

-The shortcut paneIds for Working Set APIs avoid having to maintain a reference to the pane in which a file belongs.
+The shortcut paneIds for Workingset APIs avoid having to maintain a reference to the pane in which a file belongs.
 It also allows us to create 1 API rather than 2 for `All` and `Focused` derivatives.

 # Implementing WorkingSetViews
- WorkingSetView objects are created when the event `editorPaneCreated` is handled.  `SideBarView` will handle this event and create a `WorkingSetView` object which is bound to the working set created for the pane and passed in as event data.
+ WorkingSetView objects are created when the event `editorPaneCreated` is handled.  `SideBarView` will handle this event and create a `WorkingSetView` object which is bound to the Workingset created for the pane and passed in as event data.
 `#open-files-container` is a container which contains one or more `.working-set-container` divs in the DOM.
 Several 3rd Party Extensions rely or use the `#open-files-container` div.
 The extensions which style the elements will continue to work.
 The following extensions may no longer work:

-# Supporting Images in Working Sets
+# Supporting Images in Workingsets

-To support images in split view, we will need to change the Working Set rules to allow for images in Working Sets.
-This means that callers of the new Working Set APIs will need to check to make sure they can operate on a file by getting its file type from the language manager or by checking its extension.
+To support images in split view, we will need to change the Workingset rules to allow for images in Workingsets.
+This means that callers of the new Workingset APIs will need to check to make sure they can operate on a file by getting its file type from the language manager or by checking its extension.

-The working set will basically just be a list of files that may or may not have a Document object owned by the Document Manager.
+The Workingset will basically just be a list of files that may or may not have a Document object owned by the Document Manager.
 The deprecated API, `DocumentManager.getWorkingSet()`, will filter out any files that don't have an associated `Document` object.

 # Implementing WorkingSet Context Menus
 This currently works by listening to `contextmenu` events on the `#open_files_container`.
 This will change to listen to `contextmenu` events on an `.open_files_container` and the `WorkingSetView` who attached to the `.open_files_container` will be maintain the paneId from the `EventData` it was passed during the create event so that callers (Extensions) will be able to determine which editor has focus when the menu is invoked.

 This will also trigger a focus action on the DOM node causing the `Editor` to gain focus.
-The Default extension, `CloseOthers`, will be retooled to work on the working set for the editor pane associated with the `WorkingSetView` that manages it and ask that `EditorManager` instance for the working set.
+The Default extension, `CloseOthers`, will be retooled to work on the Workingset for the editor pane associated with the `WorkingSetView` that manages it and ask that `EditorManager` instance for the Workingset.

 ```javascript